EOSIO/eosio-java-android-example-app/README.md

 To do this we are using a few libraries and providers, in concert:

 * [EOSIO SDK for Java](https://github.com/EOSIO/eosio-java): The core EOSIO SDK for Java library
-* [Android RPC Provider](https://github.com/EOSIO/eosio-java-android-rpc-provider): An RPC provider implementation for Android
+* [Java RPC Provider](https://github.com/EOSIO/eosio-java-rpc-provider): An RPC provider implementation for Java (including Android)
 * [ABIEOS Serialization Provider for Android](https://github.com/EOSIO/eosio-java-android-abieos-serialization-provider): A pluggable serialization provider for EOSIO SDK for Java using ABIEOS (for transaction and action conversion between JSON and binary data representations)
 * [Softkey Signature Provider](https://github.com/EOSIO/eosio-java-softkey-signature-provider): An example pluggable signature provider for EOSIO SDK for Java for signing transactions using in-memory keys (not for production use)